Ata-Pab/doc-Embedded_Systems/FreeRTOS/Basics/7-Event-Groups.md

 ---

-### 🧩 Example Use Case (real-world style)
+### Example Use Case (real-world style)

-Let’s imagine a **Smart Refrigerator** control system (😉 relevant to your field):
+Let’s imagine a **Smart Refrigerator** control system:

 We have a **Controller Task** that can only start system operation when:

-1. Temperature Sensor is initialized ✅
+1. Temperature Sensor is initialized ✓
-2. Fan is ready ✅
+2. Fan is ready ✓
-3. Compressor is ready ✅
+3. Compressor is ready ✓

 Each of these initializations occurs in a different task or interrupt, and once they’re all complete, the controller can proceed.

 This is a *perfect* use case for **Event Groups**.

----

-## ⚙️ Key FreeRTOS API Functions
+## Key FreeRTOS API Functions

 | Function                 | Description                            |
 | ------------------------ | -------------------------------------- |